This factsheet is for women who have fibroids, or who would like information about them.

 You're more likely to get fibroids if you:

 Most women with fibroids have no symptoms, so they often go undetected.
 Sometimes they are found during a routine gynaecological (vaginal) examination.
-If you have symptoms, such as pain or heavy periods, your doctor may do the following tests.
+If you have symptoms, such as pain or heavy periods, your doctor may offer you the following tests.

 If you don't have any symptoms, or if your symptoms are mild, you won't need treatment.
-But if you have more severe symptoms, there is a range of treatments available.
-Your doctor will explain which treatment is most suitable for you.
+But if you have more severe symptoms, there is a range of treatment options available.

 GnRH analogues can cause you to have an artificial menopause whilst you take them.
 Symptoms may include hot flushes and, if used in the long-term, osteoporosis (thinning of your bones).
 Therefore, you can only take GnRH analogues for a maximum of six months.

-If you have very heavy or painful periods, you doctor may suggest that you take a medicine called tranexamic acid or mefenamic acid, which can help to prevent bleeding and reduce pain.
+If you have very heavy or painful periods, you doctor may suggest that you take a medicine called tranexamic acid or mefenamic acid.
+These can help to prevent bleeding and reduce pain.
+Alternatively, you could be offered the combined oral contraceptive pill to help reduce the amount of blood lost during your periods.

 There are a number of surgical options for treating fibroids, including those outlined below.